Bharat-kasera/Idea/README.md

 ## Introduction

 Introducing the **Idea Wallet** app.
-Built with React Native (expo).
+Built with React Native (expo).This Mobile App for writing and storing your ideas.
 This report covers my approach and experience in designing and building this product from scratch and end-to-end.
-Basically, I got too carried away and no longer considered this as a college project but as an app for real users and for publishing to the app stores.

 ## Features